edwardcrompton/twitter-friends/readme.md

 A Laravel based application to provide visibility on the people you follow on Twitter and their recent activity.

+The application shows:
+- People who follow you ordered by their friends to followers ratio ('Celeb' status).
+- People you follow ordered by their Celeb status
+- People you follow based on how long ago they last tweeted so that you can consider unfollowing them.
+- A list of people who have unfollowed you, periodically updated with a cron job.

 Installation
 ------------